Basilica Minore del Santo Niño

 Basilica Minore del Santo Niño information

-On Sundays the basilica turns into a spectacle of pilgrims, water sellers and replica Santo Niño salespeople.
+On Sundays and Fridays, the street outside the church is closed off to vehicular traffic, all-day outdoor masses are held and the basilica turns into a sea of pilgrims, water sellers and replica Santo Niño salespeople.